Notebooks and Journals for Learning

 I admit notebooks or journals don’t sound very revolutionary, but they are a great learning tool that has stood the test of time.
 They have been around for centuries, used by some of the most celebrated learners throughout history – Mark Twain, Katherine Johnson, and Frida Kahlo to name a few.

-Marie Curie (left) and Picasso’s (right) notebooks are filled with beautiful “messy” pages.
+Marie Curie (top) and Picasso’s (bottom) notebooks are filled with beautiful “messy” pages.

 It’s a classic for a reason